Leica S3 vs Sony A6500

 - More affordable: Was introduced into a lower priced category (93 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in October 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (17 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the A6500 comes out slightly ahead of the S3 (18 : 17 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica S3 and the Sony A6500 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.